krizhnaa/Pomodore_App/README.md

 # 4. Creating a label called "timer", two buttons and checkmark for pomodore completion.

 # 5. Conversion of the seconds to minute, and display of it.

+# 6. Implementing the short break and long break timer with the help of functions.